 Even when the Project Manager defines the low-level activities, Microsoft Project will just display these as a list.
 S/he will need to sequence these activities and Project will have to trust the Project Manager to include the correct dependencies.
 Once resources and durations have been estimated and fed into Project, then the PMIS starts to earn its keep, being able to identify the critical path and highlight useful aspects of each activity, such as float.

 The bottom line with Project Management Information Systems is that they are support mechanisms.
 They assist the Project Manager by providing a structured storage mechanism, useful graphing capabilities and the patience to allow as many “what if” scenarios as the Project Manager wishes to explore.
 It does not mean that we can get away with a second-rate Project Manager.
 Someone who can draw out a network diagram and calculate the critical path using forward and backward passes will be able to learn Microsoft Project.
 However, providing Microsoft Project to someone who does not know what a critical path is will surely be a waste of money.

 The best way to develop your project management skills is to take the time to acquire formal accreditation in the profession.
 Velopi is one of the Project Management Institute’s Registered Education Providers and our project management training courses have seen hundreds of students obtain Project Management Professional (PMP)® certification.
 For your convenience, our project management certification courses are held online in our virtual classroom.
-Find out more by visiting our training page or by contacting us directly.
+Find out more by visiting our training page or by directly.